dylan-lang/dylan-programming-book/source/slots.rst

 signaling and handling errors, see ` <nexcept.htm#20153>`_.

 The *direction-setter* methods check the direction when the setter is called.
-In `See Initialize method for a virtual slot <slots.htm#49511>`_, we check the direction when an instance is made.
+In `Initialize method for a virtual slot <slots.htm#49511>`_, we check the direction when an instance is made.